Public Records Request

 How does the City maintain its records?

-The City Council has adopted a Records Management Policy that established procedures to control the orderly creation, utilization, maintenance, retention, preservation, and disposition of City records, based on State and Federal statutes governing public records.
+The City Council adopted a Records Management Policy that established procedures to control the orderly creation, utilization, maintenance, retention, preservation, and disposition of City records, based on State and Federal statutes governing public records.
 It assists the City in ensuring a responsible program of records management is practiced and documented from creation to disposition in accordance with the law and in the best interest of the City and the general public.
 Part of this Program includes a day dedicated to records management and annual updates to the retention schedule to ensure continued success of the program.